 While a restaurant wedding can be more affordable, don’t go into it expecting a deal.
 The cost will depend largely on how much of the space you’ll be using.
 Most restaurants turn over their tables two to three times in an evening (meaning two to three groups dine at each table over the course of the night), so your fee will have to cover the business the restaurant owner is giving up by not making those tables available—especially if you’re doing a full buyout and getting exclusive use of the space.
 If you’re having a smaller wedding and the venue has a private dining room or more than one dining area, you may be able to do a partial buyout, which will allow the restaurant to operate as usual in one room while hosting your group in the other.

 There are a few key questions you’ll want to go over with your venue before you sign a contract.
 First, how many people can it realistically accommodate?
-Since it’ll be serving dinner for everyone at once, make sure you know what the kitchen’s capacity is, as well as how many seats it has.
+Since the restaurant will be serving dinner for everyone at once, make sure you know what the kitchen’s capacity is, as well as how many seats the space has.

 Next, discuss dancing.
 If you want space for people to get grooving after dinner, that will take away from space for tables and chairs—meaning you can’t fit quite as many guests.
 A good rule of thumb is to allow a 10-by-10-foot space for dancing with 50 guests, 12 by 12 for 100 guests, and 15 by 15 for 150 guests.
-Ask your venue if it would be able to move some of the tables once dinner is over to allow for more dancing room.
+Ask your venue if it can accommodate moving some of the tables once dinner is over to allow for more dancing room.

-Find out the venue’s parking situation as well.
+Be sure to find out the venue’s parking situation ahead of time to avoid day-of surprises.
 If you’re getting married in a big city, chances are most guests will opt against driving themselves anyway, but it’s important to know what the closest parking options are.
-If the restaurant is more remote and has its own lot, double check whether using its parking is included in your fee.
+If the restaurant is more remote and has its own lot, double-check whether using its parking is included in your fee.

 Last but not least, check on bathrooms.
-This isn’t something you can easily fix, but it’s important to know how many restrooms are available to your guests.
+This isn’t something you can easily fix, but it’s important to know how many restrooms are available to your guests before finalizing a location.
 A safe count is to have a stall for every 25 guests if possible, though that number can comfortably go up to a stall for every 50 guests.
-Just make sure you’re not hosting 100 people in a restaurant with a single bathroom or you’ll end up with guests in line for the loo while you’re cutting your cake!
+Just make sure you’re not hosting 100 people in a restaurant with a single bathroom or you’ll end up with guests in line while you’re cutting your cake.